 This is my wishlist for Dance Teachers concerning the development of healthy body image for their students:

 1.)
-Don’t let your students wear “dance bras” and “booty shorts.”
-Just don’t.
-It’s not necessary, it’s demeaning, and it can be incredibly damaging.
-A leotard at least covers up the rolls and subtle imperfections that student dancers WILL focus on, distracting them from work on their technique and artistry.
+Be mindful of the dress code you enforce and allow, especially when it comes to bare bellies and booties.
+A leotard and tights at least covers up the “imperfections” that student dancers WILL focus on, distracting them from work on their technique and artistry.

 2.)
 Be aware that we come in all sizes.
 Some of your students will have big boobs.
 Some will have hips.
 Some will be all elbows and knees.
 Some (like me) will carry a few extra pounds no matter how much they manage their diet and exercise.
 Chances are that ALL will be self-conscious about how they look.
 Be sensitive when choosing costumes.